Myanmar Institute of Theology: History

-Myanmar Institute of Theology, originally known as Baptist Divinity School, was founded in June 1927, on Seminary Hill, Insein by the Myanmar Baptist Convention.
+The institute was originally founded as Baptist Divinity School, in June 1927, on Seminary Hill, Insein by the Myanmar Baptist Convention.

-With only four students to begin, the school used the facilities of Karen Theological Seminary currently known as Kayin Baptist Theological Seminary.
+Beginning with only four students, the school used the facilities of Karen Theological Seminary, currently known as Kayin Baptist Theological Seminary.
 Shortly after its opening the school became affiliated with Northern Baptist Theological Seminary in Chicago, Illinois.
 This affiliation lasted until the Second World War.
 The first president was W. E. Wiatt, an American missionary who served from 1927 to 1939.
 The school was renamed in 1939 as the Willis and Orlinda Pierce Divinity School (1939-1949).
 The second president of the school was C. F. Chaney who served from 1939 to 1941, when the Japanese occupied Burma.

 In 1948, the school reopened with Thra Chit Maung as chairperson of the Curriculum Committee.
 In 1952, with the arrival of Paul D. Clasper, Maung was made president and Clasper, vice-president.
 The school was renamed in 1949 as the Burma Divinity School (1949-1976).
 In 1955, it became affiliated with Central Baptist Theological Seminary of Kansas City, Kansas.
 This affiliation lasted until 1960, when the school became an accredited member of the Association for Theological Education in South East Asia.
 Since 1960, the school has been conferring degrees on its graduates.

 Since 1966, with the departure of American Baptist Missionary Union missionaries from Myanmar, the school has been entirely staffed by nationals.

 In 1976, the name was again changed to Burma Institute of Theology (1976-1989).
 In 1977, on Maung’s retirement, Thramu Esther Lwin was made acting-president and then president from June 1978 to the end of 1983.
 In January 1984, Victor San Lone, who had been serving as general secretary of the Burma Baptist Convention, became president and served in that capacity until his sudden death in 1987.
 Thramu Eh Wah, the vice-president, was made acting-president until March 1988, when she was officially appointed President.
 The seminary’s name was changed to Myanmar Institute of Theology in 1989, when the country changed its name to Myanmar.
 Eh Wah retired in 1998.
 The then vice-principal Anna May Say Pa was elected the principal.
 Simon Pau Khan En succeeded in 2006, and when he retired in 2010, Samuel Ngun Ling became President of MIT (April 2010 - March 2023).
 Naw Eh Tar Gay serves as the 10th President of MIT.